coldclimate/omnomfrickinnom/content/blog/2020-01-01-herb-onion-cheese-bread.markdown

 tags: ["cheese", "onion", "bread", "2020"]
 ---

 I remember this from growing up, but didn't know where it came from.
 A bit of googling suggests it was probably from [Nigella Christmas](https://amzn.to/39rUzCW).
-The original reciepe calls for snipped sage leaves.
+The original recipe calls for snipped sage leaves.
 I replaced those with a couple of heaped teaspoons of dried mixed herbs I had in.

 ## You will need

 * A large onion, roughly chopped (about 350g)
-* An equal wieght of self-raising flour
+* An equal weight of self-raising flour
 * 100g of strong cheddar (grated)
 * 1 teaspoon of salt
 * 1 teaspoon of mustard powder